bigscience-workshop/biomedical/README.md

 **Please do not upload the data directly; if you have a specific question or request, [reach out to an admin](#Community-channels)**

-Please ensure your dataloader follows our expected biomedical schema, found [here](#Schemas)
+Please ensure your dataloader follows our expected biomedical schema, found [here](#task_schemas.md)

-### 3. PR your dataloader!
+### 3. Make a pull-request (PR) for your dataloader!

+Before your data-loading script is accepted, you will need to make a PR to the big-science biomedical repo.
 Explicit instructions on how to PR a dataloader are found [here](CONTRIBUTING.md).

 Once you do, an admin will code-review your changes.
 Admins may propose changes before acceptance, or accept as-is.
 Please feel free to reach out to get your PRs accepted!

 Once the PR is accepted, please follow the instructions to upload the dataset into the [Hub](UPLOADING.md).